haniakashif/Bubble-Sort-on-Pipelined-RISC-V-Processor/README.md

 - Introducing hazard detection mechanisms to make sure sorting works correctly.

-The overall project report is also included in the repo, which provides and analysis of the project and our way of implementing Bubble Sort.
+The overall project report is also included, which provides an efficiency analysis of the algorithm and our way of implementing Bubble Sort.